tunnelbauer/openhab-addons-1/bundles/org.openhab.binding.goecharger/README.md

 ## Supported Things

 This binding supports Go-eCharger HOME+ with 7.4kW, 11kW or 22kW.
-The Go-eCharger HOMEfix with 11kW and 22kW is supported too.
+The Go-eCharger HOMEfix with 11kW and 22kW is supported too, as well as the Gemini series (Gemini and Gemini flex - 11/22kW versions).

 ## Thing Configuration